 Great star coral (Montastraea cavernosa)

-This type of coral is a colony of colonial rocks found in the Caribbean.
+The great star coral is a colonial type of coral, it is the colony of colonial rocks found in the Caribbean.
 It forms large boulders and sometimes plates.
 They are Polyps the size of a human thumb and can be seen fully expanded at night.

 7. Elkhorn coral (Acropora palmata)